Frequently Asked Questions

 - Grade Level: Certificate/Continuing Education

 For loan assistance, contact Sallie Mae at 1-888- 272-5543.

 Payment plans are available for select certificate programs.
-Students who wish to enroll in the Pharmacy Technician, Certified Clinical Medical Assistant, or Medical Billing and Coding programs may choose to utilize a payment plan.
+Students who wish to enroll in the Pharmacy Technician, Electronic Health Record Specialist, Certified Clinical Medical Assistant, Medical Administrative Assistant or Medical Billing and Coding programs may choose to utilize a payment plan.
 Payment plan terms vary by program.
 Contact our Student Support Center for more information on program specific payment plans.

 For online Advance Career Training courses, funding is available through our education partner ed2go to students who meet certain requirements.
 To check your eligibility for this funding follow these steps: